-The objective of UTHealth's Environmental Health and Safety Biological Safety Program is to assist all levels of management in fulfilling the commitment to furnish a place of employment and learning that is as free as possible from recognized biological hazards that cause or are likely to cause harm to visitors, personnel, or the surrounding community.
+The objective of UTHealth Houston's Environmental Health and Safety (EHS) Biological Safety Program is to assist all levels of management in fulfilling the commitment to furnish a place of employment and learning that is as free as possible from recognized biological hazards that cause or are likely to cause harm to visitors, personnel, or the surrounding community.
 It is vital that faculty, staff and students have sufficient information available to aid them in the safe conduct of their daily work activities relating to biological agents and recombinant and synthetic nucleic acid molecules.

-The purpose of the Institutional Biosafety Manual is to assist both personnel and management in complying with the objectives of the CDC/NIH Biosafety in Microbiological and Biomedical Laboratories (BMBL), 5th edition (December 2009), NIH Guidelines for Research Involving Recombinant or Synthetic Nucleic Acid Molecules (April 2019), the OSHA Bloodborne Pathogens Standard (29 CFR Part 1910.1030), the Select Agent Program Regulations (42 CFR Part 73, HHS Final Rule; 7 CFR 331 and 9 CFR 121, USDA Final Rule) and UTHealth's health and safety policies.
-Many of the items in this manual are addressed in the annual Basic Laboratory and Bloodborne Pathogens Safety training sessions provided by Environmental Health and Safety.
+The purpose of the Institutional Biosafety Manual is to assist both personnel and management in complying with the objectives of the CDC/NIH Biosafety in Microbiological and Biomedical Laboratories (BMBL), 6th edition (December 2020), NIH Guidelines for Research Involving Recombinant or Synthetic Nucleic Acid Molecules (April 2019), the OSHA Bloodborne Pathogens Standard (29 CFR Part 1910.1030), the Select Agent Program Regulations (42 CFR Part 73, HHS Final Rule; 7 CFR 331 and 9 CFR 121, USDA Final Rule) and UTHealth Houston's health and safety policies.
+Many of the items in this manual are addressed in the annual Basic Laboratory and Bloodborne Pathogens Safety training sessions provided by EHS.

 This manual is not intended to be an exhaustive or fully comprehensive reference, rather a guide for principal investigators and other technically qualified individuals.
-Further advice concerning hazards associated with specific biological agents, recombinant or synthetic nucleic acid molecules, and the development of new or unfamiliar activities should be obtained through consultation with the Institutional Biosafety Committee and Environmental Health and Safety's Biological Safety Program.
+Further advice concerning hazards associated with specific biological agents, recombinant or synthetic nucleic acid molecules, and the development of new or unfamiliar activities should be obtained through consultation with the Institutional Biosafety Committee and EHS.